API Reference

 takeEvery(pattern, saga, ...args)

-• pattern: String | Array | Function - for more information see docs for take(pattern)
+pattern: String | Array | Function

-• saga: Function - a Generator function
+- a Generator functionargs: Array<any>

 Example

-In the following example, we create a simple task fetchUser.
-We use takeEvery to start a new fetchUser task on each dispatched USER_REQUESTED action:
+In the following example, we create a simple task fetchUser

 import { takeEvery } from `redux-saga/effects`